Synapxe-DNA/technical-docs/docs/projects/genai/conversational-assistant/webapp/frontend/services/conversation-broker.md

 Description
 : Handle the stopping of recording, and post process the recorded audio.
 The recorded audio will be sent to the backend as a voice message.

+#### @label(private) @label(meth) Stop Audio Playback

+    private handleStopPlaying(): void

+Description
+: Method to stop the current audio playback and reset the mic state.
+Also unsubscribes from the voice stream to prevent further audio from playing.

+#### @label(private) @label(meth) Unsubscribe from Voice Stream

+    private unsubscribeVoiceStream(): void

+Description
+: Method to unsubscribe from the voice stream and reset any active voice subscriptions.
+This method ensures that any ongoing or pending voice stream is canceled properly to avoid memory leaks.

 #### @label(private) @label(meth) Play Base64 Encoded Audio